Our synod is a cooperative of congregations

 - First Call Program: In the first three years of call for rostered ministers, our synod office, together with the three other western synods, works with the First Call Program to gather and support rostered ministers in their first years in ministry.

 - Annual Leadership Conference: Our synod office annually gathers its rostered leaders for a study conference.
 For three days, rostered leaders gather for education, mutual support and encouragement.
 Speakers over the years have included: David Goa, Mary Solberg, Mark MacDonald, and many others.

-- Area Clusters: Our synod through the Deans gather rostered ministers in geographically defined clusters for mutual support and cooperation.
+- Area Clusters: Our synod rostered ministers gather for mutual support and cooperation.